MicrosoftDocs/VBA-Docs/api/Word.MailMessage.Forward.md

 # MailMessage.Forward method (Word)

-Opens a new e-mail message with an empty  **To** line for forwarding the active message.
+Opens a new email message with an empty  **To** line for forwarding the active message.

 ## Syntax